espadon54/fleet-management-backend/README.md

 - Use DELETE instead of POST for delete car
 - Use middy (or an other middleware) to check client params
 - Update template Policies for DynamoDB
+- Use typescript interface for Car
+- Use Dynamo DB model for Car if possible
+- Use proper headers

 ## Useful links
 * https://levelup.gitconnected.com/how-to-use-typescript-for-aws-lambda-in-3-steps-1996243547eb